box/developer.box.com/guides/applications/custom-apps/index.md

 <CTA to='g://authorization/limited-access-approval'>

-Learn more about approving Custom Apps
+Learn how to approve Custom Apps

 </CTA>